viperML/neohome/src/content/blog/cross/index.md

 sys     0m0,047s
 ```

-# First peek at pkgsCross
+## First peek at pkgsCross

 While the internal implementation of cross-compilation in nixpkgs can be quite complex, the first API that
 is presented to the user is very simple: `pkgsCross`.

-To begin with, you can open a repl and inspect that `pkgsCross` is an attribute set of different pre-made cross-compilation targets:
+To begin with, you can open a REPL and inspect that `pkgsCross` is an attribute set of different pre-made cross-compilation targets:

 ```
 $ nix repl -f "<nixpkgs>"